rbreaves/kinto/README.md

 ## How to use in Remote Desktop Solutions

 RDP fully works as long as the entire keyboard input is being captured.
-RDP had been working for awhile with Windows but as of 2/14/2021 Linux is now supported and potentially macOS as well.
+RDP had been working for awhile with Windows but as of 2/14/2021 Linux & macOS is now supported.
 VNC & other protocols may work, but is likely most dependent on how the keyboard input is captured on the computer running the client.

 |Program|Src/Remote Client ⇒|Dst/Remote Server|Works? |Notes|
 |---|---|---|---|---|